 Albert Ernest “Bean” Backus

 Bean Backus was born on January 3, 1906, in a pine and cypress house that his father built on the banks of the Indian River.
 Situated just outside Fort Pierce, it was a far different place than it is today.
 Bean was the fourth child and the only one in the family to be born in Florida.
 Called “Beanpot” by a family friend, the nickname stuck in the shortened version of “Bean” or “Beanie.”
 He and his sister Laura (nicknamed “Titter”) spent much of their youth playing on the Indian River.

 Bean’s parents came down from New Jersey in 1899 and settled permanently in Florida a year later.
 They divorced when Bean was four.
 His father, George Tay Backus, went to work for a boat builder and lived in a small house nearby at the eastern end of Avenue C in Fort Pierce.
 In time, he purchased the shop on Moore’s Creek along with his brother Reg.
 Bean helped his father at the shop beginning at age eleven.
-George eventually left Backus Boat Shop to his son Tod.
+George eventually left the Backus Boat Shop to his son Tod.